Skip to main content

 { "title": "STRIPE* ACME INC", "country": "US", "type": "expense" }

-Triqai identifies both the processor (Stripe) and attempts to identify the underlying merchant (Acme Inc).
+Triqai identifies the intermediary (Stripe, role processor) and attempts to identify the underlying merchant (Acme Inc).

 P2P Transfers